lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

 **Important Notes: Challenges / Downsides**
 - This prompt was tested in the Cursor IDE, and the `Rules` section proved to be critical for ensuring the AI assistant executed the test correctly.
 Specifically, without the instruction to `ALWAYS DO - Use Chrome DevTools commands (mcp_chrome-devtools_*)`, the AI assistant would fall back to using direct JavaScript commands to modify data.
 This resulted in non-realistic interactions because it bypassed the actual user event simulation that the Chrome DevTools MCP commands provide.
-- The AI assistant wasn't always stable and sometimes ignored rules in the prompt (e.g., not obeying the given delay while it waits for the modal).
+- The AI assistant wasn't always stable and sometimes ignored rules in [the initial prompt](../_assets/files/chrome-devtools-mcp-prompt-e2e-poc) I created (e.g., not obeying the given delay while it waits for the modal).
+However, with the latest updates to **Chrome DevTools**, I was able to come up with [a more simplified version of the initial prompt](../_assets/files/chrome-devtools-mcp-prompt-e2e-poc-simplified), which performs much more stable.
+Using the dedicated `claude-4.5-sonnet` model also gave me the best experience among all the models I tested.

 ## Security Considerations